emailhippo/whois-developers-dev/source/index.html.md

 ### Large throughput requirement
 For sustained throughput, more than 50 domain queries per second, please contact us for options on private, dedicated service.

+# Integrations
+Download ready made server and client integrations for dozens of languages (including PHP, Java, Ruby, JavaScript, Node, Haskell, .NET and many more) and platforms from our [Swagger Hub](https://app.swaggerhub.com/apis/Email-Hippo/email-hippo_whois_api/v1).

 # Authorization
 Email Hippo WHOIS uses API keys to allow access to the API.
 You can register a new WHOIS API key at our [contact form](https://www.emailhippo.com/contact).